Secure your APIs with OAuth

 This book offers an introduction to API Security with OAuth 2.0.
 In less than 100 pages you will gain an overview of the capabilities of OAuth.
 You will learn the core concepts of OAuth.
 You will get to know all 4 OAuth Flows that are used for cloud solutions and mobile apps.
 If you have tried to read the official OAuth specification, you may get the impression that OAuth is complex.
 This book explains OAuth in simple terms.
 The different OAuth Flows are visualized graphically using sequence diagrams.
 The diagrams allow you to see the big picture of the various OAuth interactions.
 This high-level overview is complemented with a rich set of example requests and responses and an explanation of the technical details.

 In the book, the challenges and benefits of OAuth are presented, followed by an explanation of the technical concepts of OAuth.
 The technical concepts include the actors, endpoints, tokens and the four OAuth flows.
 Each flow is described in detail, including the use cases for each flow.
-Extensions of OAuth are presented, such as OpenID Connect and the SAML2 Bearer Profile.
+This book is also a useful resource if you need to know how to connect spring security oauth2 with different data sources.
+Furthermore, extensions of OAuth are presented, such as OpenID Connect and the SAML2 Bearer Profile.

 Who should read this book?